GhayoorUlHaq/math_tables/README.md

-# math_tables
+# Math Tables
-Learning flutter by creating simple application that can print tables of mathematics
+Math Tables is a flutter application that prints math-tables.
+It contains animation and basic UI.

 ## Getting Started